GhostNaN/ReVidia-Audio-Visualizer/docs/README.md

 - PyQt5 and QT for the GUI

  ## License
-This project is licensed under the GPLv3 License - see the LICENSE.md file for details
+This project is licensed under the GPLv3 License - see the LICENSE.txt file for details

-### For more information please look at the real ReadMe included
+### For more information please look at the real ReadMe.txt included